 Bacteria as cloaking aid

 Symbiotic bacteria aren’t just found in land species.
 The Hawaiian bobtail squid hosts glowing bacteria in its ink sac.
 The squid is tiny — just 30 millimetres (1.2 inches) long, not counting its tentacles.
 It hunts in shallow coastal waters.
-And bacteria give this animal an advantage: camouflage.
+And bacteria give this animal an advantage: camouflage."It's like a Klingon cloaking device," says biologist Margaret McFall-Ngai.
+She and her research partner, microbiologist Edward Ruby, have studied the roles played by this microbe and its squid host for 25 years.
+Both scientists work at the University of Wisconsin in Madison.

 The bacteria, called Vibrio fischeri (VIH-bree-oh FISH-er-eye), live inside a special light organ in the squid’s ink sac.
 The microbes glow with the same intensity and color as moon and starlight.
 That glow masks the presence of the squid as it hunts by night.
 Without this camouflage, the tiny squid could end up a midnight snack for many fish.
 But thanks to the microbes, a predator gazing toward the water's surface, where the squid feeds on small shrimp and worms, would see only what appears to be the lights of the moon and the stars, McFall-Ngai explains.